achyutmishra2606/Summer_Assignment_25114EW011/README.md

-Those were the 4 question given on day 1
+These are the question that are given as per holiday homework basic yet impotant..